This is the final entry in my ME/CFS “origin story.” Here are Part I, Part II, and Part III.

 When I started chopping the carrots, I looked at the clock on the microwave.
 5:45.
 I quartered the carrots and was working my way down their length when I was overcome with a bizarre sensation: All the energy in my body was draining out of me, from my head to my feet and from there into the floor.
 I dropped the knife onto the wooden cutting board with a clatter and grabbed the edge of the counter, suddenly too weak to stand.
 The weakness was absolute; it felt like I’d been hit by a wall of water and was being sucked away from shore.

 I must be having a panic attack, I thought.
-I’d had them before, and I knew they could come with some really strange sensations.
-I think I’ll go sit down for a minute.
+I’d had them before, and there was no reason I should be having one at that minute, but I knew they could come with some really strange sensations.
+I think I’ll go sit down for a minute, I thought.
 It’ll pass.
 They always do.

 I stumbled to the couch and called Chimp.
 He went out to the kitchen and finished putting the soup together while I waited to feel normal again.
 But something wasn’t right.
 Panic attacks don’t usually come with such a profound feeling of weakness.
 Nor do they usually feature tingling in the extremities.
 My arms and legs were deluged with a pins-and-needles sensation.
 And as the minutes ticked by, the “panic attack” wasn’t passing at all.